wangby511/System-Design-Architecture-and-Infra/cassandra.md

 # Cassandra

+## Introduce

+Apache Cassandra is an open-source, NoSQL, wide column data store that can quickly ingest and process massive amounts of data.

 ## Write in Cassandra

 Partitioning Key — each table has a Partitioning Key.
 It helps with determining which node in the cluster the data should be stored.